 You have a Python function that processes one item.
-You call it in a loop over a list.
-The list grows.
-The loop slows down.
-The work is real — an LLM API call, an embedding, a scrape, a database query, a model inference — the kind of thing that does not get faster with prettier code.
+You call it in a loop.
+The list grows, and the loop slows down because each call waits on I/O: an API request, a database query, a scrape, an embedding, a model call.

 The original code